farlee2121/DevEssentialsBlog/content/draft/2023-05-09-Event-storm-to-code-part2.md

 title: Event Storm To Software Design Part 1 - High-level code
 ---

+ I tested out several approaches for translating event storms into system designs.
 <!--more-->

+## Problem Context

+I've been exploring event storming with some other developers, and now we want to translate the event storm into a high-level system design.

+I've experimented with event storms in the past, but always in a functional programming context.
+Functional design seemed like too much learning to pile on for others in the current experiment.
+So, I explored with a few other approaches for refining event storms into designs.
 ## High-Level Design

 This stakeholder-focused data model is also a very good starting point for a software design.
 It specifies data, constraints on that data, and workflow inputs/outputs that can translate to action signatures.